Xavier595/2ndTask-PlazasMoyanoJavier/Example/README.md

 ## z2) Resolve the conflict and push
 The merge conflict was manually resolved in NetBeans.
 Afterwards, the fix was committed and pushed successfully.

+* The git pull command triggered a conflict, indicated by the message "CONFLICT (content): Merge conflict in...".
 ![Resolved – part 1](z2.png)

+* In NetBeans, the conflict markers (<<<<<<<, =======, >>>>>>>) appeared, highlighting the clashing lines between the local and remote versions.

 ![Resolved – part 2](z2_1.png)

+* The code was manually edited to keep the desired lines and remove the Git markers.
 ![Resolved – part 3](z2_2.png)

+* The resolved file was staged (git add) and committed (git commit) to finalize the fix, followed by a successful git push.
 ![Resolved – part 4](z2_3.png)

+* The GitHub history confirms the entire sequence, showing the conflicting commits and the final "Fix" commit.
 ![Resolved – part 5](z2_4.png)

 ## z3) Send repo URL and report to teacher